-Emirates Islamic is able to distribute its products and services through a variety of channels, which include its network of branches, ATMs and Cash Deposit Machines ("CDMs"), a direct sales force, the internet, phone and mobile banking and a call centre.
-In 2019, Emirates Islamic launched its first teller-less branch in Mirdif City Centre in Dubai.
-Emirates Islamic has accounts with a diverse client base, which in turn creates opportunities to cross-sell its other products and services such as auto and home financing facilities (see further "Description of the Group - Business of the Group").
+Emirates Islamic is able to distribute its products through a variety of channels, which include its network of branches, ATMs and smart deposit machines ("SDMs"), a direct sales force, the internet, phone and mobile banking and a call centre.
+In 2019, Emirates Islamic launched its first teller-less branch in Mirdiff City Center in Dubai.
+Emirates Islamic has accounts with a diverse client base, which in turn creates opportunities to cross-sell its other products and services such as car and home financing facilities (see further "Description of the Group - Business of the Group").

-Service quality
+Service Quality

-Emirates Islamic considers service quality and quick response time to be the key differentiators in maintaining client and customer satisfaction, and loyalty.
+Emirates Islamic considers service quality and quick response time to be the key differentiators in maintaining client and customer satisfaction and loyalty.
 To this end, Emirates Islamic's employees are trained in client service techniques and new product and market developments.
 Emirates Islamic ensures continuous monitoring and improvement of customer services through a customer service working committee which meets monthly to monitor the implementation of various strategic initiatives designed to ensure continuous improvement of its service quality.
-As part of Emirates Islamic's commitment to customer service, it has appointed an independent service provider for reaching out to Emirates Islamic's growing customer base with a monthly customer satisfaction survey.
-In recognition of its focus on customer excellence, robust performance, and innovation in Islamic banking, Emirates Islamic was named "Best Islamic Bank in Customer Experience" by World Finance Islamic Finance Awards in 2022.
+As part of Emirates Islamic's commitment to customer service, it has appointed an independent service provider for reaching out to Emirates Islamic's growing customer base with a customer satisfaction survey.
+In recognition of its focus on customer excellence, robust performance, and innovation in Islamic banking, Emirates Islamic was named "Best Islamic Financial Institutions" and was awarded "Best Islamic Bank, UAE" at the World Finance Awards 2019 as well as "Best Islamic Bank" at the Global Islamic Finance Awards 2019.

-Ability to innovate
+Ability to Innovate

 Emirates Islamic has in the past benefited from various first-mover advantage through provision of unique and innovative products and service (see further "Description of the Group - Business of the Group - Consumer Banking and Wealth Management").
 In recent years, Emirates Islamic has been looking at innovative products as well as digital and analytics advancement to deliver existing products and services more efficiently (see further "Description of the Group - Strategy - Digital and Analytics Advancement").
-Emirates Islamic was also named 'Best Islamic Bank for SMEs' at the MEA Finance Awards 2022, recognized for its innovative proposition for small and medium enterprises (SMEs) and its status as a preferred bank for entrepreneurs seeking Shariah-compliant products and services for their businesses.
+In recognition of its commitment to digital transformation and innovation, Emirates Islamic was named "Most Innovative Islamic Retail Bank in the UAE" and awarded "Excellence in Digital Banking" at the 5th Islamic Retail Banking Awards 2019.
+In 2019, Emirates Islamic was also awarded "Best Digital Banking Proposition" by the Islamic Business and Finance Magazine and "Most Improved Website" at the Service Olympian Awards.